-Pecos has numerous wastewater injection wells, plus there are a lot of dormant faults in the area.
+Pecos and Midland both have numerous wastewater injection wells, plus there are a lot of dormant faults in the area.
 The combination is known to cause earthquakes.

 So, since oil and gas industry activity is generally accepted to be the cause of the increased seismic activity in Texas, like the Pecos quake this week, does this mean it is inevitable that the "Big One" is coming?

 There are some who claim the answer is "yes"

 Most recognized experts say, despite those who claim otherwise, it is unlikely.
 Yet, the research is inconclusive.
 No one can say the hazard of a big earthquake event is totally impossible.

 In addition, It is possible that in northeastern Texas a very large earthquake of magnitude 7 or above that occurs in nearby Oklahoma or along the New Madrid faultline of Missouri-Tennessee could cause massive damage.

 The next time you feel a vibration or shaking, you may be feeling an earthquake.
 Did you feel the earthquake earlier this week?